 Jonathan S. Rosenthal, Esquire, is the Director of the Maryland Judiciary’s Mediation and Conflict Resolution Office (MACRO).
 MACRO’s mission is to promote the availability, use, and quality of alternative dispute resolution (ADR) throughout Maryland.
 MACRO does this by 1) collaborating with courts and other justice partners to advance the field of conflict resolution, 2) providing training and presentations to courts, bar associations, and other organizations for skill enhancement, professional growth, and ADR ethics, 3) providing grants to support ADR in courts, communities, academia, and government, 4) working to improve the quality of mediation services by managing the Maryland Program for Mediator Excellence (MPME), 5) supporting, and encouraging research and evaluation of ADR programs and processes, and 6) raising awareness of ADR and providing information to the public to support the appropriate use of ADR by those experiencing conflict.Learn more about Jonathan.

-Alecia A. Parker - Budget and Grants Director
+Alecia A. Parker - Grants and Strategic Initiatives Director

 Alecia is responsible for managing MACRO’s grant programs, including reviewing grant applications and reports, providing advice and technical assistance to community mediation grantees, managing the post-award process and all grant payments.
 In addition to grants, Alecia is also responsible for managing MACRO’s budget and expenditures.
 She develops MACRO’s annual operating budget request.
 She also advises the Director on budgetary issues.
 Alecia is also involved in judiciary-wide activities, participating on committees and workgroups.
 She staffs the Grants Advisory Workgroup of the Judicial Council Operations Committee, and co-staffs the Research and Grants Subcommittee of the Judicial Council ADR Committee.
 In addition to budget and grants work, Alecia also created and manages the annual Conflict Resolution Day Bookmark Art Contest.
 This contest is open to all Maryland students in grades K-8, and regularly attracts between 1,500 and 2,000 bookmark entries each year.